saspy-bffs/dataset-explorer/README.md

 ### Setup project in PyCharm

-1. Clone this repo in PyCharm
+1. Clone this repo in PyCharm:

     * If PyCharm is running with no projects open, create a new project by selecting _Get from VCS_ and entering this repo's URL (https://github.com/saspy-bffs/dataset-explorer)

-    * Otherwise, if a project is already open, use the **Git** Menu: Git -> Clone -> https://github.com/saspy-bffs/dataset-explorer
+    * Otherwise, if a project is already open, use the **Git Menu**: Git -> Clone -> https://github.com/saspy-bffs/dataset-explorer

 2. When prompted, create a new virtual environment, and make sure the file `requirements.txt` from the cloned repo is selected under _Dependencies_.